marco-ostaska/bscli/README.md

 Before using the bscli to perform admnistrative tasks you must [configure the bscli vault](docs/cmd/bscli_vault_new.md).

-For mor information about the token, [please read this first](https://portal.bluesight.io/tutorial.html) under API section.
+For more information how to create a token, [please read this first](https://portal.bluesight.io/tutorial.html) under API section.

 # License